Why Pokhara for Yoga? - Nepal's Premier Yoga Destination hero banner

 Experience Yoga in Pokhara

-Join us in the heart of the Himalayas for authentic yoga practice.
+Join us in the heart of the Himalayas for authentic yoga practice — clean air, mountain views, and the peace serious practice demands.

 Indian Himalayas Ashram Trained Instructors